 JungleScout does a nice thing for their users and gathers a bunch of expert Amazon seller freelancers to help you do the work.

 This is where JungleScout’s marketing tool comes into play.

 It’s a nice feature they offer to their users, but keep in mind you still have to pay these expert Amazon freelancers to do the work.

-Jungle Scout has three different pricing plans you can choose on the web-based application for both monthly and annual billing.
+Jungle Scout has three different pricing plans you can choose for both monthly and annual billing.

 One thing I love is that they post the reviews that they’ve received from their users.